EdgeGallery/community/Security WG/Security Testing/Security Testing Guide.md

 Test tools:
 NMap

+## 9 .
+Log Security

+9.1 Do not log unsanitized user input.
+**Notice**: Unsanitized loging can allow an attacker to forge log entries or inject malicious content into logs.

+Test steps:
+1. Examine the system log and confirim there is no unsanitized user date included.

+9.2 Sufficient Logging.
+**Notice**: Ensure that all security-related successes and failures be logged.
+When security-critical events are not logged properly, such as a failed login attempt, this can make malicious behavior more difficult to detect and may hinder forensic analysis after an attack succeeds.

+Test steps:
+1. Examine the system log and confirm all security-related successes and failures be logged.

+9.3 Do not add Sensitive Information into Log or Log file.
+**Notice**: Consider seriously the sensitivity of the information written into log files.
+Do not write secrets into the log files.
+Remove debug log files before deploying the application into production.
+Protect log files against unauthorized read/write.

+9.4 Avoid Logging of Excessive Data.
+**Notice**: Suppress large numbers of duplicate log messages and replace them with periodic summaries.
+For example, syslog may include an entry that states "last message repeated X times" when recording repeated events.
+Support a maximum size for the log file that can be controlled by the administrator.

-## 9. Threat Modelling
+## 10. Threat Modelling

-9.1 All feature design must do threat Modelling and check if all aspects of security is considered in design.
+10.1 All feature design must do threat Modelling and check if all aspects of security is considered in design.
 ce**: Threat Modeling is a process to analyze the architecture of a product and identify security issues in it’s design.
 For more details refer https://gitee.com/edgegallery/community/blob/master/Security%20WG/Secure%20Design/Threat%20Modeling%20--%20STRIDE.md

 Test Steps: